Planning-Inspectorate/back-office/docs/enabling-ad-locally.md

 ### Enabling Active Directory locally

 Active Directory is the repository for users and groups with access to the application.
-By default, the `.env.local` in the web project is configured to emulate the authentication process, and never access the real thing.
+By default, the `.env` in the web project is configured to emulate the authentication process, and never access the real thing.

-To work with AD locally (it will be required for appeals case assignment and audit), the web site needs to run over HTTPS, therefore the `.env.local` configuration needs to change in order to:
+To work with AD locally (it will be required for appeals case assignment and audit), the web site needs to run over HTTPS, therefore the `.env` configuration needs to change in order to:

 1. Use a self-signed certificate [local self-signed certificate](./self-signed-ssl.md)
 2. Set `AUTH_DISABLED=false`